fikin/nodemcu-device/README.md

 ## What is possible?

-Using WeMos D1 Mini, one can run following and still have about 30kB free RAM:
+Using WeMos D1 Mini one can run following and still have about 30kB free RAM:

 - Wifi manager
 - Http server with Captive portal, OTA and Home Assistant integration
 - Telnet
 - Thermostat control loop
 - PID controller
+- Send logs over rsyslog (BSD, UDP)

 Browse [lua_modules](lua_modules) folder to explore available functionality.